-Emaline Eliza BROOKS, generally referred to as Emily, was born 27 January 1829, in Indiana to William BROOKS and wife Sarah, whose maiden name is unknown.
+Emaline Eliza BROOKS, generally referred to as Emily, was born 27 January 1829, in Indiana to William BROOKS and wife Sarah, whose maiden name is unknown to me at this time.
 Emily married George W. TAGUE on 24 August 1849, and they had five children: four sons and one daughter.
 Their daughter, Sarah A. TAGUE, is my ancestor.

 The family lived in Greenfield, Hancock County, Indiana.
 George was a farmer and a medical doctor.
 He served as a doctor and a Union officer during the Civil War.
 His final rank was Captain of Company B, 99th Indiana Regiment Volunteers.
 George W. TAGUE died of pneumonia at his home in Greenfield at age 64 on 28 March 1896.